 Global Distribution Sites

-Shipping of the first vaccines from Pfizer/BioNTech have been downgraded from the expected 100 million to 50 million by the end of 2020, due to supply chain disruptions.
+• Shipping of the initial Pfizer/BioNTech vaccines were downgraded from the expected 100 million to 50 million, due to supply chain disruptions.

 Regional Storage